The Expat Community in Brunei

 To get in touch with the British High Commission, call 2222231 or send an email to email@example.com

-Subscribe to our blog and fill in the form below to get more interesting stories on community in Brunei.
+Subscribe to our blog and fill in the form below to get more interesting stories on communities in Brunei.
 Don’t forget to share this story on Facebook and Whatsapp.